Yashh0/PotPie-Assignment/README.md

-# 🧠 PotPie AI – Autonomous Code Review Agent
+# 🧠 CodeSage AI – Autonomous Code Review Agent

-PotPie is an async, autonomous code review backend that fetches GitHub pull request diffs, analyzes them using an LLM-powered agent (Groq API), and returns structured feedback via a FastAPI REST API.
+CodeSage is an async, autonomous code review backend that fetches GitHub pull request diffs, analyzes them using an LLM-powered agent (Groq API), and returns structured feedback via a FastAPI REST API.
 Results are processed asynchronously with Celery and stored in PostgreSQL.
 The system is fully dockerized and includes a modern frontend dashboard.

 ---